aDotInTheVoid/boxcars/docs/report/report.md

 \end{figure}
 ```

-The rust `get_descriptor` function returns a pointer to a staticly-allocated
+The rust `get_descriptor` function returns a pointer to a statically-allocated
 descriptor.
 It contains the size needed for the underlying heap allocation, as
 well as a pointer to the type-eraised destructor that will run the destructor
 for the Rust-managed data after the reference-count reaches 0, but before the